Assistant Attorney General – Federal and Interstate Water Unit

 The Natural Resources and Environment Section, Federal & Interstate Water Unit is seeking an experienced attorney to join the hardworking and collaborative team that represents the Department of Natural Resources, Division of Water Resources (the State Engineer’s Office), Compact Commissioners, and the State of Colorado.
-This attorney will lead on matters that protect Colorado’s significant interests in its interstate waters.
-The ideal candidate will have experience with western water law and federal environmental law, and a genuine desire to work on challenging and important matters in a public service role.
-This attorney will have the opportunity to work on federal and interstate water matters in each of Colorado’s major interstate river basins, with a focus on the Colorado River.
+This attorney will help protect Colorado’s significant interests in its interstate waters by leading federal and interstate water matters in Colorado’s major interstate river basins, with a focus on the Colorado River.
+The ideal candidate will have experience with western water law and federal environmental law and/or have federal regulatory experience, and have a genuine desire to work on challenging and important matters in a public service role.

 WHAT YOU WILL DO

 The Federal & Interstate Water Unit within the Natural Resources Section of the Office of the Attorney General seeks an Assistant Attorney General to assist in litigation and negotiations involving, compact compliance, environmental permitting, and related matters.